 This category constitutes releases connected with an official production (live or film), or releases that otherwise in some way bear the blessings of the creators, Tim Rice and Andrew Lloyd Webber.

-As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers, or lastly made available for promotional purposes, in most cases exclusively given to members of the cast or the crew.
+As the name suggests these are recordings that usually have the same professional quality as official releases but they have either not been released for the public or they were only briefly available for sale in small numbers at specific venues.
+Usually made for promotional purposes only, in some cases these recordings are exclusively given to members of the cast or the crew.

 A bootleg recording is an audio or video recording of a performance that was not officially released by the artist or under other legal authority.
 The process of making and distributing such recordings is known as bootlegging.